 - Roots developing at nodes on the prostrate stems

 For efficient treatment of your lawn against crabgrass, use Hi-Yield Atrazine Weed Killer.
 It has Atrazine (4%) as an active ingredient, safe for use on your entire lawn.
-The herbicide controls both emerged weeds and weeds from seed, saving you weed emergence issues in future.
+The herbicide controls both emerged weeds and weeds from seed, saving you weed emergence issues in the future.

 Pre-emergent control measures are encouraged, but post-emergent weed control measures through safe herbicides also goes a long way in eliminating crabgrass.